Pexels Cottonbro 5989926

 Well-Connected Location

-Located on the border with the National Trust’s Clumber Park, Worksop College are just 15 minutes from junction 30 of the M1 and only 90 minutes from London, by train.
+Located on the border with the National Trust’s Clumber Park, Worksop College is just 15 minutes from Junction 30 of the M1 and only 90 minutes from London by train.

-See below for job opportunities at Worksop College!
+See below for current job opportunities at Worksop College!